PaulSZH95/random-python-stuff/README.md

 # Feel free to download the files.
-## The video walkthrough for signup_in script is here :https://youtu.be/LKfPBcm7kMg
+## The playlist of walkthrough is here :https://youtube.com/playlist?list=PLO0dZsiiFk54im1C73PymSxOaMQOOaA5C